Town Hall Meetings

 “When I came here on a tour and saw the motorsports buildings, the machine shops and the laboratories I thought ‘This is pretty cool.’
 Now when I’m in the labs doing the work, even though it’s challenging, I feel like I’m seeing the benefits of our great facilities.”

-The Lee College of Engineering has more than 25 student organizations and clubs, ranging from rocketry, to robots, to fire safety, to academic excellence.
-A few of our student groups include the Society of Women Engineers, the American Society of Civil Engineers, the American Society of Mechanical Engineers, the Institute of Electrical and Electronics Engineers, the National Society of Black Engineers, the Society of Systems Engineers, the Society of Hispanic Professional Engineers and honor societies.
+The Lee College of Engineering has more than 25 student organizations and clubs ranging from rocketry, to robots, to academic excellence and engineering professional societies.
+Examples include the American Society of Civil Engineers, the National Society of Black Engineers, the Society of Women Engineers, the American Society of Manufacturing Engineers, the Tau Beta Pi engineering honor society and more.